omnai-project/OmnAIView/.github/PULL_REQUEST_TEMPLATE.md

 1. What problem does this PR solve?
 Which concept, bug, or requirement does it address?

-2. Please add context to the improvement: reference an issue ("Resolves #<your issue id here>"), a user story, or explain the improvement in documentation, code, or UX.
+2. Please add context to the improvements: reference an issue ("Resolves #<your issue id here>"), a user story, or explain the improvements in documentation, code, or UX.

 ## Design Decisions